 “I’m excited,” Regner said.
 “You look at all of the great names who have won it before -- and you see all the things that Tim Breslin accomplished on and off the ice --- and it’s a great honor.”

 The 24-year-old Westlock, Alberta, native was the only Wolves player to appear in the team’s first 60 games and racked up a streak of 113 consecutive games before suffering an upper-body injury on March 15.
 He has posted three goals and 21 assists in 62 games this season and ranks second on the team in assists.

 2013-14 Tim Breslin Memorial Scholarship Recipient

 The 2013-14 recipient of the Tim Breslin Memorial scholarship, awarded annually to a high school senior, was Saint Viator High School student Tim Gruensfelder (left).
 Gruensfelder, a Mount Prospect resident, was diagnosed with cancer at the age of 4.
-He battled spinal tumors and multiple surgeries that forced him into a wheelchair, yet he has developed into a 4.0 student who played three years for a nationally ranked wheelchair basketball team and finished second in archery at the 2012 National Junior Disability Championship.
-Gruensfelder, who earned homecoming king honors at St. Viator in the fall, receives one semester of tuition at Saint Louis University.
+He battled spinal tumors and multiple surgeries that forced him into a wheelchair, yet he developed into a 4.0 student who played three years for a nationally ranked wheelchair basketball team and finished second in archery at the 2012 National Junior Disability Championship.
+Gruensfelder, who earned homecoming king honors at St. Viator in the fall, received one semester of tuition at Saint Louis University.

 Previous Unsung Hero Award Winners